Eunhyuk: 2017–present: Comeback to music and television, and debut EP

+On January 16, 2025, Eunhyuk uploaded the track list for his debut EP, Explorer, which was released on January 27.

 Personal life

 Car accident

 On 19 April 2007, almost two months after Super Junior-T's release of their first single "Rokuko", Eunhyuk was involved in a car accident, along with Shindong, Leeteuk, Kyuhyun, and two managers, when returning home following a recording of the radio show Super Junior Kiss the Radio.
 While they were on the highway, the front left tire burst as the driver was switching lanes and the van ran into the guard rail/median on the driver's side and skidded for about 30 metres.
 At some point, the momentum caused the van to flip over on its right side.
 While Shindong and Eunhyuk suffered minor injuries, Leeteuk and Kyuhyun sustained more serious injuries, which required both to be hospitalized.

+Philanthropy

+On April 4, 2023, Eunhyuk donated 40,000,000 won to The Green Umbrella Children's Foundation, aiming to help children and adolescents who care for family members who take the lead while caring for sick family members in need of care.